jadynskye/HTML-CSS-Projects/README.md

 ## 📂 Projects

 - **Buttons** → Interactive button designs with hover and active effects.
-- **Login Page** → Simple responsive login form with styled inputs and buttons.
-- **Dashboard** → A basic homepage/dashboard with sections, images, and navigation.

 (More will be added as the collection grows!)